JorjaFox/website/_posts-old-blog/2009-10-28-french-magazine-tetu-loves-jorja-too.md

 title: 'French Magazine Têtu loves Jorja too!'
 date: '2009-10-28T14:50:24-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Têtu is a gay and lesbian magazine and website, and they too are delighted to have Jorja back on <em>CSI</em>.'
+excerpt: 'Têtu is a gay and lesbian magazine and website, and they too are delighted to have Jorja back on _CSI_.'
 layout: post
 guid: 'https://jorjafox.net/?p=2088'
 permalink: /2009/french-magazine-tetu-loves-jorja-too/